coydog/coydog-resume/README.md

 Submitted patches for legacy X11 system load monitor applications wmmon, wmfire, and wmtop.
-Fixed bugs including data type issues on 64-bit architectures with greater system resources than were possible on original i386 platform, and issues with the ever-evolving Linux procfs API.
+Fixed bugs including data type issues on 64-bit architectures with greater system resources than were possible on original i386 platform.
+Fixed statistics reporting issues caused by changes in the Linux procfs API.
 Tracked revisions with git and submitted patches to upstream maintainers.
 *Not an offical Gentoo developer.* Resolved the following tickets:
 	[404323](https://bugs.gentoo.org/show_bug.cgi?id=404323)
 	[407325](https://bugs.gentoo.org/show_bug.cgi?id=407325)